siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 $$

 A passing field and the mass aggregate reorganize one another as one common field.
-This is the same self-refraction principle derived just after chapter 7 and then used in chapter 8 to explain how a flow can bend strongly enough to close on itself.
+This is the same self-refraction principle derived in chapter 7b and then used in chapter 8 to explain how a flow can bend strongly enough to close on itself.
 Here only the weak exterior effect of a large aggregate is kept.
 In the present chapter that weak exterior effect is written phenomenologically, at leading order, as a small constitutive loading of the local transport law.